-Clearly describe how the charter's facility plans will meet the needs of the educational program for the proposed charter term including any commitments that partner organizations or host districts have made to support the charter.
+Clearly describe how the charter's facility plans will meet the needs of the educational program for the proposed charter term including any commitments partner organizations or host districts have made to support the charter.
+Complete this submission as one document with subheadings for each charter under renewal consideration detailing the facility plan for the next charter term.